04 Mar Resistance Training – the Key to Weightloss?

 Group C: Watching TV

 Not surprisingly the study found that moderate aerobic exercise and resistance training both help to decrease waist circumference.
-However resistance training was shown to be twice as effective compared to aerobic exercise.
-So rather then running to lose weight you should lift weight to lose weight.
+However resistance training was shown to be twice as effective compared to aerobic exercise alone.
+Ideally a mix of both is going to be your best approach.

 Here are 3 pieces of resistance training lingo that could help speed up your progress to becoming a fat burning machine

-Rep Range: the ideal rep range for muscle hypertrophy is 6-12 reps however studies show what is more important is the time under tension where the ideal range is 30-60 seconds.
-Therefore make sure you use a slow controlled tempo when doing resistance training in order to maximise muscle.
+- Rep Range: the ideal rep range for muscle hypertrophy is 6-12 reps however studies show what is more important is the time under tension where the ideal range is 30-60 seconds.
+Therefore make sure you use a slow controlled tempo when doing resistance training in order to maximise muscle adaptations.
+For beginners it is better to start with lower weight and higher reps, more advanced can do a heavier weight with lesser reps.